Generic name: Vancomycin Oral Solution [ van-koe-MYE-sin ]

 - Pain when passing urine.

 - This medicine may cause hearing loss that may not go away.
 The chance may be higher if you use vancomycin oral solution for a long time.
-Do not use this medicine longer than you have been told by your doctor.
+Do not use vancomycin oral solution longer than you have been told by your doctor.
 Tell your doctor right away if you have a change in hearing or hearing loss.

 What are some other side effects of Vancomycin Oral Solution?